DaVikingCode/Citrus-Engine/fla/README.md

 Components.fla file contains several Citrus Object using Box2D and Nape ready to copy/paste in your own fla to create quickly a level via Flash Pro.
 The objects are defined as components.

+Be careful, you have to specify the className property (with package + class name) of your component added on the scene.

 Don't forget that you can always defined objects thanks to some code inside your MovieClip, for example:
 <pre>var className = "citrus.objects.platformer.box2d.Enemy";
 var params = {